min2ha/ukwa-site/content/target/54601/index.en.md

   "subject": "UK General Election 2017"
 }

-# Centre for Policy Studies: A pensions and savings manifesto

 Michael Johnson outlines some pensions- and savings-related policy proposals for political parties to consider for their 2017 General Election manifestos.
 The policy proposals embrace the pursuit of simplification, transparency, and fairness, both intra- and inter-generational.